-Price risk is the risk that the fair value of financial instruments will fluctuate, whether those changes are specifically related to an individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.
+Price risk is the risk that the fair value of financial instruments will fluctuate, whether those changes are specifically related to an individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market

-The Fund is primarily exposed to price risk for its investments in listed equity securities.
-The price risk of a listed equity security is dependent upon the financial circumstances of the companies in which the securities are purchased, including their profits, earnings and cash flows.
-The return on a security's investment may also be affected by the quality of company management, the general health of the sector in which it operates and government policy.
+The Fund is exposed to price risk for its investments in both listed and unlisted securities.
+The price risk of a security is dependent upon the financial circumstances of the company in which the security is purchased, including its profits, earnings and cash flows.
+The return on a security may also be affected by the quality of company management, the general health of the sector in which it operates and government policy.